Enjoyed chilled or at room temperature, this Soba Noodle Salad tossed in a honey-soy dressing is exactly what you need

 - 1 Tbsp. sesame seeds

 - Whisk all together and infuse the oil over medium heat for 3 minutes.
 Alternatively, you can put these ingredients in a small microwave-safe bowl and microwave for 3 minutes.
-If you are using microwave, set aside to let it cool a bit; be careful while handling as it'll get very hot.
+Set aside to let it cool a bit; be careful while handling as it'll get very hot.

 - Whisk all together until honey is completely dissolved.

 - Bring water to a boil (You do not need to salt the water for cooking soba.).
 Cook the soba noodles according to the package instructions, but make sure they are al dente.
 Drain into a colander and rinse the soba noodles under cold running water.
 This step is important to remove the start from the soba noodles.
 Drain well and transfer to a large bowl.

 - Toss everything together.
 Transfer to a serving bowl or plate.
 Serve chilled or at room temperature.